 Enter the offer letter description in the Description field.
 The character limit is 500.
 The description appears in the Description column on the Offer Letter Template Management page and is used for administrative identification purposes only.

-The Availability option enables you to create/edit offer letter templates for specific Location OU.
+The Availability option enables you to create/edit offer letter templates for specific Location organizational unit (OU).
 The Location OUs that are selected will be the only OUs for which the template will be available to select when creating offer letters.

 The Active box is checked by default and determines the active status of the template.
 Active templates populate the Offer Letter Template field on the Offer Letter step when creating a job requisition template or job requisition, as well as when configuring the offer letter on the Applicant Profile page.